 The top five Promo forecast articles with the maximum expected sales are displayed here, from highest to lowest.

-Each of these graphs in all three sections can be downloaded as PDF by clicking on the three-dots menu on top right corner.
+You can download any graph as PDF by clicking on the download icon in top right corner.